-- 105 fostering households offering time-limited or long-term and respite placements; - 26 approved to offer care as a 'relative or friend'; - 14 who provide short breaks care to disabled children.
+- 105 fostering households offering time-limited or long-term and respite placements; - 17 approved to offer care as a 'relative or friend'; - 4 approved to provide short break care to disabled children.

 Derby City Council is always looking to get more people interested in becoming foster carers so that we can make sure that children who need to live away from home have somewhere to live in or near Derby, so that you can carry on going to your school and keep the friends you already have.